MicrosoftDocs/architecture-center/docs/reference-architectures/containers/aks-mission-critical/mission-critical-app-platform-content.md

 ### Global load balancer

 Azure Front Door is used as the only entry point for user traffic.
 If Front Door becomes unavailable, the entire system is at risk.
 Azure guarantees that Azure Front Door will deliver the requested content without error 99.99% of the time.
-For details, check [Front Door service limits](/azure/azure-resource-manager/management/azure-subscription-service-limits#azure-front-door-standard-and-premium-tier-service-limits).
+For more details, see [Front Door service limits](/azure/azure-resource-manager/management/azure-subscription-service-limits#azure-front-door-standard-and-premium-tier-service-limits).

 The Front Door instance sends traffic to the configured backend services, such as the compute cluster and frontend.
 Backend misconfigurations can lead to outages.
-To avoid such situations, catch errors during testing.
+To avoid outages due to misconfigurations, you should extensively test your Front Door settings.

 Another common error is missing SSL certificate that can prevent users from using the front end.
 Mitigation might require manual intervention.
-You might choose to roll back to the previous configuration, re-issue the certificate, if possible.
+For example, you might choose to roll back to the previous configuration and re-issue the certificate, if possible.
 Regardless, expect unavailability while changes take effect.

 Front Door offers many additional capabilities besides global traffic routing.
 A frequently used one is the Web Application Firewall (WAF), because Front Door is able to inspect traffic which is passing through.
 When configured in the _Prevention_ mode, it can block suspicious traffic before even reaching any of the backends.

 For information about Front Door capabilities, see [Frequently asked questions for Azure Front Door](/azure/frontdoor/front-door-faq).

-> For other considerations about global distribution of traffic, see [Misson critical guidance in Well-architected Framework: Global routing](/azure/architecture/framework/mission-critical/mission-critical-networking-connectivity#global-traffic-routing).
+For other considerations about global distribution of traffic, see [Misson critical guidance in Well-architected Framework: Global routing](/azure/architecture/framework/mission-critical/mission-critical-networking-connectivity#global-traffic-routing).

 ### Container Registry